The Artist

 Fig. 2-27

-Modern version of Leda and the Swan by Karen der Harootian (above, n.d., marble) obscures conceptual excesses which characterize realism of Roman version.
-(Fig. 2-28, right, n.d., marble)
+Modern version of Leda and the Swan by Karen der Harootian (top, n.d., marble) obscures conceptual excesses which characterize realism of Roman version.
+(Fig. 2-28, above, n.d., marble)